 This week, additive construction (AC) hit a major milestone.
 It had little to do with any development to the technology itself and more to do with public policy: Montana became the first US state to give broad regulatory approval for 3D printed concrete walls.

-Tim Stark, a general contractor, applied for and received permission from Montana’s Department of Labor and Industry (DLI) to use concrete walls as an equal replacement for standard concrete masonry units (CMUs) — basic concrete blocks.
+Tim Stark, a general contractor, applied for and received permission from Montana’s Department of Labor and Industry (DLI) to use printed concrete walls as an equal replacement for standard concrete masonry units (CMUs) — basic concrete blocks.
 Stark will be using a method created by Apis Cor, an AC firm based in Florida.

 Apis Cor’s process relies on concrete extrusion achieved with a nozzle controlled by a robotic arm, rather than by a gantry, which is far less common than gantry concrete printing.
 Without getting into any exact numbers (for one thing, because I don’t know them), the Danish company COBOD, which makes a gantry-based machine, represents well over half of the AC sector.
 It seems notable, then, that this particular process is the first to get broad state-level approval.

 In any case, the significance of this particular “first” is more than just symbolic.
 In a Forbes interview with 3DPrint.com’s editor-in-chief, Michael Molitch-Hou, Stephan Mansour — a consultant at Wohlers Associates who specializes in AC — pointed out, “Nothing in construction happens without standards. …Standards enable mass adoption and acceptance…which encourages further developments in materials and approaches, and enables competitive pricing.”
 Thus, it should now be much easier than it was previously for both this as well as other AC processes to gain the approval of regulators, not just in Montana, but in other states, as well.
 And, generally, the climate seems favorable for the sector’s success.